isomerpages/bca-buildsg/_our-stories/Interviews/The Eco Building Enabler.md

 efficient strategies across a building's lifecycle, comprising design, construction, operation and even de-construction.
-The aim is to minimise the carbon footprint of buildings, by optimising energy and water consumption, assessing use of sustainable building materials, and ensuring end-users' needs and comfort - all while ensuring financial feasibility!</p>
+The aim is to minimise the carbon footprint of buildings, by optimising energy and water consumption, assessing the use of sustainable building materials, and ensuring end-users' needs and comfort - all while ensuring financial feasibility!</p>
 <p>We also stay up to date with the latest innovations that improve the efficiency
-of our buildings as well as organize seminars and webinars to raise awareness and advocate for green building practices within the industry.</p>
+of our buildings as well as organise seminars and webinars to raise awareness and advocate for green building practices within the industry.</p>
 <p><strong>Q: What is the common misconception/s of what you do?</strong>
 </p>